Pramod Boro: Bodoland Movement and Pramod Boro

 His involvement with the mass movement didn't end there, in the latter days when he joined college, he was elected as the President of ABSU, Kamrup District Committee in the year 1997.
 He was given greater responsibility as a Central Committee member of All Bodo Students Union.
 He actively worked as the Assistant General Secretary and as the Vice President of the Union before he was elevated to the position of President in the All Bodo Students Union (ABSU).
 Before he became the President he had actively worked with the Union at the forefront carrying out massive Educational awareness amongst the mass of Bodo people in the entire Assam.
-During the Presidency of Rwn Gwra Narzary at the central, they started a program called ‘Year of Education’ in 2006, later it continued as the ‘Mission Quality Education’ from 2007.
+During the presidency of Rwn Gwra Narzary at the central, they started a program called ‘Year of Education’ in 2006, later it continued as the ‘Mission Quality Education’ from 2007.
 Extensively with an action plan to improve the standard, accessibility, and quality education among the Bodo students in the state.

 Pramod Boro as ABSU President

 He was elected as the President of the All Bodo Students Union in 2009, at the Annual Conference held at Thelamara in Sonitpur district of Assam.
 Ever since he became the President of the Union, he tirelessly dedicated himself to serve the society with a voluntary zeal.
 His prime importance towards his responsibility was to bring permanent peace to the Bodoland region and to bring change in the society where every human being can live with full freedom and have the right to education and development.

 His focus was to establish peace in the region ever since he got the momentum with the observance of 'Arms and Violence Free Society's foundation day observed by ABSU on 15 February 2009.
 Connecting all the major events observed by the Union as 'Anti Terrorism Day' on 30 July (Since 1996).
 However, the Bodos being stricken by many education-socio-economic and political issues the Bodo community was not free from various movements in the state.

-In December 2010, when the Congress-led UPA II government announced to create a separate state as Telangana, under the Presidency of Pramod Boro the ABSU raised its voice, "If Telangana why not Bodoland".
-Under the leadership of Pramod Boro as the President, from 2010 onwards the agitation to revive the Bodoland Statehood was decided, and started again as the third phase from the 2nd March 2010, with a huge mass gathering at Kajalgaon Rural Stadium.
+In December 2010, when the Congress-led UPA II government announced to create a separate state as Telangana, under the presidency of Pramod Boro the ABSU raised its voice, "If Telangana why not Bodoland".
+Under the leadership of Pramod Boro as the President, from 2010 onwards the agitation to revive the Bodoland Statehood was decided, and started again as the third phase from 2 March 2010, with a huge mass gathering at Kajalgaon Rural Stadium.

 He spearheaded this third phase of the Bodoland Movement, where he got a huge response from the Mass.
 He proposed the Bodoland region boundary from Sonkosh in the West to Sadiya in the East.